mackcross/prelim_umami/umami_receptor_runs/cat_analysis_TAS1R1andTAS1R3/README.md

 # PHYLOGENETIC TREE
-On February 10th, the aligned DNA sequences for both TAS1R1 and TAS1R3 were concatenated.
+On February 10th, the aligned DNA sequences for both TAS1R1 and TAS1R3 were combined into one file.
 They were saved into a Fasta file format and titled "Human_TAS1R13_orthologues_DNA_aligned_concatenated_fasta".
 This file was saved into the following directory: umami_receptor_umami_receptor_runs/analysis_TAS1R1andTAS1R3_concatenated.

-Once concatenated into one file, this file was converted to Fasta file format and input into PAUP (Version 4.0a (build 169)).
+Once combined into one file, this file was converted to Fasta file format and input into PAUP (Version 4.0a (build 169)).

 Likelihood analysis then Bootstrap/Jackknife Analysis were selected.
 The following settings were chosen: